DomasB/notes/🤖 AI/Grossary/On-Demand Transformation.md

 **What is an on-demand transformation?**
 ----------------------------------------

 **‍**An on-demand transformation is a [feature function](https://www.hopsworks.ai/dictionary/feature-function) that is used to compute an [on-demand feature](https://www.hopsworks.ai/dictionary/on-demand-features).
-It is run both in an [online inference pipeline](https://www.hopsworks.ai/dictionary/online-inference-pipeline) and in a [feature pipeline](https://www.hopsworks.ai/dictionary/feature-pipeline).
+It is run both in an [online inference pipeline](https://www.hopsworks.ai/dictionary/online-inference-pipeline) and in a [[Feature Pipeline|feature pipeline]].
 In the online inference pipeline, the on-demand feature function takes as input data only available at request-time (it may also use pre-computed features from the feature store), while in the feature pipeline the on-demand feature function takes as input historical data.

 **Examples of on-demand transformations:**
 ------------------------------------------